 How To Clean And Restore Cast Iron Pans

-I was at a friend’s home the other day and she said she was giving an old rusty Dutch oven to the thrift store in town.
+Mark and I were at a friend’s home the other day and she said she was giving an old rusty Dutch oven to the thrift store in town.
 Then I said, “You’ll be sorry if you do!”

 I explained to her how awesome it is if you have one Dutch oven that’s cleaned and ready to go.
 It’s one of the best emergency items you can store for cooking or just boiling water.
-Then we talked about storing charcoal briquettes in air-tight containers to be used when she puts that Dutch over to work.
+Then we talked about storing charcoal briquettes in air-tight containers to be used when she puts that Dutch oven to work.
 Just think, when it comes to cooking she will be set for almost any disaster.
-Of course, you will need some matches.
+Of course, you’ll need some matches.

 Related: Why You Need Cast Iron Pans